Brooklyn Youth Chorus presents

 Jameelah Taylor is a singer, choral conductor and music educator.
 She is currently a Doctoral Fellow in Music and Music Education at Teachers College, Columbia University, having received her Master of Arts in Music and Music Education from Columbia University and a Bachelor of Fine Arts in Vocal Performance from the New School for Jazz and Contemporary Music.
 Her love of choral music and singing began when she was in 6th grade when her chorus teacher told her that she had a beautiful voice.
 She instantly felt a sense of confidence and belonging and now she seeks to create a similar feeling for the young singers she works with.
 Jameelah is the Music Department Chair and Choral Director at the Trevor Day School in Manhattan.
 She began her teaching career in Brooklyn 10 years ago and is excited to be back in the community working with the singers of Brooklyn Youth Chorus.

-Katie Willey remains active as a music educator who guides students towards musical competency and confidence.
-She has pursued this work for over a decade and continues to balance the roles of musician, conductor, cheerleader, amateur comedian, and positive role model for hundreds of students across the public and private sectors.
-She currently teaches full time as a Vocal Music teacher in Orange Public Schools (Orange, NJ).
-Outside of the school music classroom, she teaches piano lessons, voice lessons, and beginner piano group classes independently and is a conductor in the Training Division with Brooklyn Youth Chorus.
-She completed her Master of Music Education at Westminster Choir College in 2021 and previously taught K-4 music at a charter school in Manhattan, rising to the position of network-wide Music Content Lead during her time there.
-Her pursuit of music education started with the completion of her Bachelor of Music at Northwestern University (Evanston, IL) in 2014, where she focused on general music, choral music, and arts administration.
-Her past experiences as a classically-trained musician include performances at Carnegie Hall, New York City Center, Kimmel Center for the Performing Arts (Philadelphia, PA), and venues across New Jersey and New York City.
+Katie Willey is an educator, conductor, and musician who has been teaching and encouraging young musicians for over a decade.
+She currently teaches Vocal Music to grades K-7 in Orange Public Schools in Orange, NJ and also maintains a roster of private piano and voice students.
+She completed her Masters of Music Education at Westminster Choir College and previously taught K-4 music at a charter school in Manhattan.
+Her career in music education started with the completion of her Bachelor of Music at Northwestern University (Evanston, IL) and her past musical experiences include performances at Carnegie Hall, City Center, Kimmel Center for the Performing Arts (Philadelphia, PA), and venues across New Jersey and New York City.
 Katie maintains her pedagogy and musicianship through workshops and memberships with the Gordon Institute for Music Learning, the American Choral Directors Association, and the National Association for Music Education.
-Some of her favorite workshops include Dr. Carol Krueger’s Fostering Music Literacy series, Estill Voice Training, and GIML Piano Level 1.
-When Katie is away from teaching, you can find her on a nature walk, cooking new vegetarian recipes, or cuddling on the couch with her rescue cat Mimi.
+She is thrilled to continue with Brooklyn Youth Chorus as a conductor in the Training Division.
+Learn more at https://www.kwnjmusicstudio.com/.

 Rachel DeVore Fogarty (piano) is a collaborative pianist and composer.
 In addition to her work at Brooklyn Youth Chorus, she also serves as accompanist/assistant artistic director to the Young New Yorkers' Chorus Women's Ensemble.
 Ms. DeVore Fogarty has accompanied master classes for Shirlee Emmons, Sharon Sweet, Cliff Jackson, Bob Kline, Michael Cassara, Jen Waldman, and Merri Sugarman as well as serving as rehearsal pianist for the national tours of the musicals Elf and Anything Goes.
 Her choral works have been performed by ensembles in the U.S. and internationally, including VocalEssence, St. Olaf's College, Oklahoma State University, the University of Kentucky, Baylor University, Hollins University, and the ACDA National High School Women's Honor Choir.
 She received her M.M. in Composition and B.M. in Piano from Belmont University in Nashville, TN.